andrewrlee/fb-gallery-download/README.md

        #(do (println %)
             (copy % (io/file "/tmp/test" (str (System/nanoTime) ".jpg" )))))
 ```
+Facebook makes the images available in multiple sizes - the code will return information about the first version available which is probably the largest - though the image resolutions are avaliable so we could find this out in a more safe way.

 Obviously a small bit of extra work would allow me to automate it fully and I could also go on to create a friendlier CLI interface.